-In voicing his opposition to computer security, Stallman drew on many of the forces that had shaped his early life: hunger for knowledge, distaste for authority, and frustration over hidden procedures and rules that rendered some people clueless outcasts.
-He would also draw on the ethical concepts that would shape his adult life: communal responsibility, trust, and the hacker spirit of direct action.
-Expressed in softwarecomputing terms, the null string represents the 1.0 version of the Richard Stallman political worldview-incomplete in a few places but, for the most part, fully mature.

-Looking back, Stallman hesitates to impart

-too much significance to an event so early in his hacking career.
+In voicing his opposition to computer security, Stallman drew on many of the key ideas that had shaped his early life: hunger for knowledge, distaste for authority, and frustration over prejudice and secret rules that rendered some people outcasts.
+He would also draw on the ethical concepts that would shape his adult life: responsibility to the community, trust, and the hacker spirit of direct action.
+Expressed in software-computing terms, the null string represents the 1.0 version of the Richard Stallman political worldview - incomplete in a few places but, for the most part, fully mature.
+Looking back, Stallman hesitates to impart too much significance to an event so early in his hacking career.
 "In that early stage there were a lot of people who shared my feelings," he says.
 "The large number of people who adopted the null string as their password was a sign that many people agreed that it was the proper thing to do.
 I was simply inclined to be an activist about it."

 Stallman does credit the AI Lab for awakening that activist spirit, however.
-As a teenager, Stallman had observed political events with little idea as to how a single individual could do or say anything of importance.
-As a young adult, Stallman was speaking out on matters in which he felt supremely confident, matters such as software design, communal responsibility, and individual freedom.
+As a teenager, Stallman had observed political events with little idea as to how he could do or say anything of importance.
+As a young adult, Stallman was speaking out on matters in which he felt supremely confident, matters such as software design, responsibility to the community, and individual freedom.
 "I joined this community which had a way of life which involved respecting each other's freedom," he says.
 "It didn't take me long to figure out that that was a good thing.
 It took me longer to come to the conclusion that this was a moral issue."